-A website consists of several pieces of information that exist in different sections and on different pages within it.
+A website is made up of of various pieces of information that live in different sections and on different pages within the site itself.

-Some information relating to the website can also be found on pages that are on a different website.
+You can also find information relating to that site on pages that are on different websites.

 All these sections and pages are linked together in HTML using the

 In this article, we'll look at the term Hyperlink.
-Then we'll learn about the different ways of creating hyperlinks, what
+Then we'll learn about the different ways you can create hyperlinks, what

 href does, and how to appropriately use the